 There's nothing like captured sunny memories from a vacation in the Mediterranean to make your friends and family jealous!
 With the Radisson Blu Beach Resort, Milatos Crete as your base, you'll be perfectly located to enjoy the incredible sights of Crete and its islands (and snap some stunning photos while you're at it!).
-Keep scrolling to see our top 5 recommendations!
+Keep scrolling to see our top 5 photo spots.

 Tired of relaxing by the pool?
 Take a boat trip to Dia Island which, after a local legend, is created by Zeus himself.
 Soak up the Grecian sun on this uninhabited island and find your way to the beautiful Analipsis Chapel from where you can overlook the Heraklion Gulf and the bay.
 Enjoy your time swimming in the crystal-clear water, snorkelling among the bay and sailing around the island.